 Neither Scripture nor history record St. Philip’s death.
 According to Smith’s Bible Dictionary, our last glimpse of him in the New Testament appears in the account of St. Paul’s journey to Jerusalem.

-The Holy Spirit transmitted Revelation of the Soul over a span of four years.
+The Holy Spirit transmitted Revelation of the Soul over a four-year span.
 Soon after requesting heavenly instruction I received a large, luminous manifestation of the Sphragis (the Seal of the Holy Spirit).
 In fall of 2012 (two months later) I first encountered my immortal soul.
 Next, a large number of unfamiliar “visitors” entered my home and prayer space.
 After that I received ongoing appearances of textual symbols, cloud and light.
-Early on, my full name twice appeared in the air above me, set within lines of otherwise unrecognizable script.
+Early on, my full name twice appeared in the air set within lines of otherwise unrecognizable script.

 — Andrew Michael, January 1, 2016